Michael W. Shields

-Michael ("Mike") William Shields is a British computer scientist.
+Michael ("Mike") William Shields (20 January 1950 – 24 September 2023) was a British computer scientist.

 Overview

-Mike Shields has been an academic in the Department of Computing at the University of Surrey in Guildford, southern England.
-His research contributions have been in theoretical computer science, especially concerning concurrency.
-In particular, he has written books on automata theory and the semantics of parallel computing.
+Mike Shields undertook research on concurrent systems with Peter E. Lauer at the University of Newcastle upon Tyne in the late 1970s.
+For most of his career, Shields was an academic in the Department of Computing at the University of Surrey in Guildford, southern England.
+He joined in 1980 and retired in 2006 as a Reader.
+His research contributions were in theoretical computer science, especially concerning concurrency.
+In particular, he had written books on automata theory and the semantics of parallel computing.

 A meeting was held in 2006 at the British Computer Society's offices in London to celebrate Shields' contribution to computer science (his "innovative and elegant foundational work on models of concurrency") on his retirement.
-He has since moved to Malta.
+He subsequently moved to Malta in his retirement.

 F. X. Reid

-F. X. Reid (aka FXR) is a pen name that Shields has sometimes used in his more humorous writings and even within his serious work.
+F. X. Reid (aka FXR) was a pen name that Shields sometimes used in his more humorous writings and even within his serious work.

-Reid has been a long-time contributor to the British Computer Society's FACS Specialist Group FACS FACTS newsletter in the past.
-For example, he has been an enthusiast for the COMEFROM statement and an expert on its semantics.
+Reid was a long-time contributor to the British Computer Society's FACS Specialist Group FACS FACTS newsletter in the past.
+For example, he was an enthusiast for the COMEFROM statement and an expert on its semantics.
 Apparently reports of FXR's death in 2006 were untrue, and his musings continued after this time in the newsletter.

 F. X. Reid's most widely known work is "The Song of Hakawatha," a parody of Henry Wadsworth Longfellow's poem The Song of Hiawatha containing references to hacking, Unix and compilers.
 F. X. Reid has also been mentioned in computer science books.

 Reid has been quoted as saying In program proving, only the presence of bugs in one's proof is ascertainable, not their absence, similar to but not the same as a well-known quotation by E. W. Dijkstra about software testing.

 Books

-Michael W. Shields has published a number of books including:
+Michael W. Shields published a number of books including: